quark-engine/quark-engine/README.md

 # Showcase: Generate & Enhance a Quark Report of Ahmyth.apk

 Here’s a demonstration of using Quark Agent to generate and enhance a Quark report.
-We first generate a Quark [summary report](https://quark-engine.readthedocs.io/en/latest/quark_reports.html#id1) of Ahmyth.apk.
-Next, we enhance the report's scoring system to emphasize high-risk behaviors.
+The demonstration first generates a Quark [summary report](https://quark-engine.readthedocs.io/en/latest/quark_reports.html#id1) of Ahmyth.apk.
+Then, it enhances the report's scoring system to emphasize high-risk behaviors.

 In this demonstration, we use the command-line interface of Quark Agent.